AnthonyGress/lab-dash/README.md

-# Dasharr / Labarr / Commandarr
+# Lab Dash
-This is an open-source user interface made specifically for managing jellyfin and related services from a single, unified web management console.
+This is an open-source user interface designed to be your locally hosted homepage for your homelab/server.

 # Installation
 This only needs docker to be installed.
 [Install Docker](https://docs.docker.com/engine/install/)